EC-Mobile/bitrise-step-bitbucket-server-tools/README.md

 You can use this Json Data and Flag to perform operation e.g Notify Members to prioritise tasks accordingly.

 ## Required Inputs
-- emails:                       List of pull request Authors email you what to check
-- required_approval_count:      Minimum number of approvals required for a Pull Request
-- title:                        Regular expression to filter Pull Request with Title.
+- cprd_pr_id:                        Regular expression to filter Pull Request with Id.
 Check `How To Apply Regex` below.
+- cprd_author_emails:                       List of pull request Authors email you what to check
+- cprd_required_approval_count:      Minimum number of approvals required for a Pull Request
-- pr_id:                        Regular expression to filter Pull Request with Id.
+- cprd_title:                        Regular expression to filter Pull Request with Title.
 Check `How To Apply Regex` below.

 ## Outputs
-- PULL_REQUESTS_DEADLINE_NEAR:      TRUE/FALSE if [Deadline dd/mm] is near
+- CPRD_PULL_REQUESTS_DEADLINE_NEAR:      TRUE/FALSE if [Deadline dd/mm] is near
-- PULL_REQUESTS_DEADLINE:           Json String check `Sample JSON PULL_REQUESTS_DEADLINE`
+- CPRD_PULL_REQUESTS_DEADLINE:           Json String check `Sample JSON PULL_REQUESTS_DEADLINE`

 ### Sample JSON `PULL_REQUESTS_DEADLINE`
 ```